 Therefore, for treaty programmes exceeding certain quantitative thresholds (expected premium income or exposure / capacity), a mandatory referral process is in place known as a Global Review.
-The Global Review is jointly performed by the Allianz Re CUO in consultation with the Allianz Re Global CEO, Chief Market Officer and if deemed necessary with other Global Functional Board members.
+The Global Review is jointly performed by the Allianz Re CUO in consultation with other Global Functional Board members.
 Global referrals are pure underwriting referrals and as the Global CUO is also a member of the Underwriting Committee, such reviews can be done simultaneously.
 Following this consultation the final decision rests with the Underwriting Committee.